antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 Scope
 -----

--   In this tutorial investigate reporters and reveal information R2 is providing based on the genome location.
+-   In this tutorial we will investigate gene reporters and reveal information R2 (<http://r2platform.com> / <http://r2.amc.nl>) is providing based on the genome location.
--   Explore reporters in the genome browser in combination with gene expression profiles (from the one-gene-view).
+-   Explore gene expression reporters in the genome browser in combination with gene expression profiles (from the one-gene-view).